smithblack-0/ScheduleAnything/documentation/user_guide.md

 # ScheduleAnything User Guide

-Complete guide to using `torch-schedule-anything` for flexible hyperparameter scheduling in PyTorch.
+Complete guide to using `torch-schedule-anything` for flexible hyperparameter scheduling in PyTorch and extension of optimizers.

----

 ## Who This Library Is For

 This library is a **research tool** for people who understand optimization and need precise control over hyperparameter curves during training.
 It is also a **production component** for those who want to hook up torch optimizers in python as part of a broader project.
+It is professional infrastructure for researchers and developers, not a convenience wrapper for beginners.
+It follows the unix philosophy of doing one thing, and one thing well.
+That thing is an arbitrary optimizer hyperparameter scheduling extension in the PyTorch ecosystem.

-**You want this library if:**
+**You want this library if your requirements are:**

-- You need to schedule parameters beyond learning rate (weight decay, momentum, gradient clipping thresholds, etc.)
+- A need to arbitrarily schedule hyperparameters in the optimizer, and a lack of existing knowledge on exactly what needs scheduling,
+- A need to write arbitrary schedules that extend the torch optimizer that are hooked up to, for instance, a gradient clip threshold.
+- Clear documentation, simplicity, and flexibility; you could walk back in 6 months and make any change you need
+- The confidence and simplicity you can know this has been done right, and that failures fail fast rather than corrupt silently.
+- A refusal to an existing framework for only one little part, or a situation where you are developing a framework yourself.
-- You want specific curve shapes (cosine, polynomial, custom) for your hyperparameters
+- You want specific curve shapes (cosine, polynomial, custom) for your hyperparameters and want reasonable support for common defaults, but the ability to define your own curves as well.

-- You're implementing novel training strategies from papers.
-- You understand your optimizer's update equations and how parameters interact
-- You want a lightweight arbitrary scheduling tool in a familiar form factor without having to commit to a framework.
+Then this tool is likely for you.
+It is designed for compositon as part of a broader whole This covers primarily framework developers and researchers, but also may cover experimenters who have an unusual needed schedule case, like batch size.

 **You don't need this library if:**

 - You just want standard learning rate scheduling (use PyTorch's built-in schedulers).
 - You're following a standard training recipe for common architectures.
 - You're unsure how your optimizer's hyperparameters interact.
-- You do not know what a scheduling curve is.
+- You do not know what a scheduling curve is or how to define it.

-This is professional infrastructure for researchers and developers, not a convenience wrapper for beginners.
-It follows the unix philsophy of doing one thing, and one thing well.
-That thing is arbitrary schedule support.

----
+- You are not willing to reason about the internals of optimizers.

+This project is deliberately documented using Document-Driven Development, append-only once released, and simple enough to be confident no test case is missed. **Correctness, Composability, and Flexibility at a minor and intuitive Verbosity increase is the trade we make.**

 ## Canonical Import